VasiliCekaskin/brief-generator/frontend/README.md

-# Play - Free Tailwind CSS Template for Startup, Apps and SaaS
+# Briefgenerator - Free Tailwind CSS Template for Startup, Apps and SaaS

-Play is an open-source and free Tailwind CSS template co-created by TailGrids and UIdeck.
+Briefgenerator is an open-source and free Tailwind CSS template co-created by TailGrids and UIdeck.
 This template specially crafted for SaaS, startup, business and software website.
-Play crafted in a way that you can use with almost all sort of web project.
+Briefgenerator crafted in a way that you can use with almost all sort of web project.
 This is Tailwind CSS version of our old [Bootstrap](https://preview.uideck.com/items/play-bootstrap/) project.

 ### This template crafted using 🥞 [TailGrids](https://tailgrids.com/) UI components